Question about Krups Coffee Makers & Espresso Machines

 Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

 Posted on Jan 02, 2017

-Mine had the same problem ... all the lights are on, grinding works fine, but no heat on the plate, and no dripping of water.
+Mine had the same problem ... all the lights are on, but no heating on the plate, and no dripping of water.